Kams7/Kams7/README.md

 ### Hi there 👋 , I'm Kamalesh

 ##
-I build fun apps as a hobby.
+Building crazy apps as a hobby.

 ##
 <h3>Languages and Tools:</h3>